huan/gas-gmail-channel/README.md

 ### Middleware

 `Middleware` is a functions that do the work.
-In GmailChannel, the middleware works very similar like it in `Express`.
+In GmailChannel, the middleware works very similar like it in [Express](http://expressjs.com/en/guide/using-middleware.html)(There's also a good article [here](https://stormpath.com/blog/how-to-write-middleware-for-express-apps/)).

 ```javascript
 function (req, res, next) {